JeffLoucks/svelter-skelter/README.md

 ## Challenge 2

-Now that you've got the data loader working, a new entry foe has appeared.
+Now that you've got the data loader working, a new foe has appeared.
 It appears to be a empty journal entry, and some... kind... of ...
 FORM!?
 EGADS!!

 Can you fix the form and connect it to a form action, and send the data to the component?